core-wg/href/draft-ietf-core-href.md

      The rules explicitly cater for unencoded "`:`" in userinfo (without needing the `text-or-pet` feature).
-     (We opted for including this syntactic feature instead of disabling it as a mechanism against potential uses of colons for the deprecated inclusion of unencrypted secrets.)
+     (This document includes this syntactic feature instead of disabling it as a mechanism against potential uses of colons for the deprecated inclusion of unencrypted secrets.)